 - Help provide insight to decision-makers charged with solving vexing public problems involving energy system decarbonization.

 CaMRI focuses on U.S. institutions and stakeholders (e.g., federal and state governments or at-risk communities) while examining global actions and opportunities in carbon management.
 It will help to create foundries for commercial climate solutions, as well as provide insight and analysis to companies, government agencies, journalists, business leaders, and policymakers seeking a deeper understanding of what carbon management can provide economically and practically.
-We will start this effort with two major studies which we expect to release later this year.
+We will start this effort with two major studies.

 Carbon Capture and Storage: Project Finance and Policy Requirements